ayushsanghavi/web-scraper-for-ai-agents/README.md

 ## Analytics Report

 Run `python analytics/analyze_collection.py output/collection.jsonl` (add `--html` for a visual dashboard).
-Each section in the report includes a description explaining what the metric measures and why it matters for AI workflows.
+Each metric is self explanatory on the report.

 ## Output Schema